wojtekkw10/JFTTCompiler/README.md

 src/main/java/compiler - compiler source files

 ## Warning
+- internet connection is required for the first compilation
-DIV and MOD algorithms use numbers greater than the inputs.
+- DIV and MOD algorithms use numbers greater than the inputs.
 May cause problems on the non-cln virtual machine.